BryceEastman/first-repo/README.md

-# first-repo
+# Hello GitHub

-My first GitHub repository for IT 15000 at Kent State
+Hello IT 15000 Class!

+This is my first GitHub repository.
+I am learning programming and version control using GitHub.